 Methods of designing dependable electronic systems using fault-tolerance techniques.
 Dependability attributes: reliability, availability, safety, fault modeling.
 Techniques to evaluate electronic systems' dependability such as reliability block diagrams, Markov processes, FMECA (failure mode effects and critically analysis), and FTA (fault tree analysis).
 Design and analysis of fault-tolerant systems using hardware or information or time or software redundancy.

-ECE540 Antenna Engineering 3R-3L-4C W Pre: Graduate Standing, or ECE341 with a grade of B or better, or consent of instructor.
+ECE540 Antenna Engineering 3R-3L-4C W Prereq: Graduate Standing, or ECE341 with a grade of B or better, or consent of instructor.

 Electromagnetic radiation, antenna terminology and characteristics, dipole antennas, arrays, aperture antennas, measurements, computer-aided analysis, design projects and reports.

-ECE541 Microwave/Millimeter-Wave Engineering 4R-0L-4C S Pre: Graduate standing, or ECE341 with a grade of B or better, or consent of instructor
+ECE541 Microwave/Millimeter-Wave Engineering 4R-0L-4C S Prereq: Graduate standing and ECE341, or ECE341 with a grade of B or better, or consent of instructor

-ECE542 Advanced Electromagnetics 4R-0L-4C F Pre: Graduate standing, or ECE341 with a grade of B or better, or consent of instructor
+ECE542 Advanced Electromagnetics 4R-0L-4C F Prereq: Graduate standing and ECE341, or ECE341 with a grade of B or better, or consent of instructor

 ECE543 Mathematical Methods of Electromagnetics 4R-0L-4C Pre: Graduate Standing, or ECE341 with a grade of B or better, or consent of instructor